apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 - Trigger MFA except if the method of primary authentication is SPNEGO.
 - Trigger MFA except if credentials used for primary authentication are of type `org.example.MyCredential`.

+Note that in addition to the above options, some multifactor authentication providers may also skip and bypass the authentication request in the event that the authentiated principal doesn't quite "qualify" for multifactor authentication.
+See the documentation for each specific provider to learn more.

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 Note that ticket validation requests shall successfully go through if multifactor authentication is